Ireland 1999 "Extinct Irish Animals"

 Giant Irish Deer, Megaloceros giganteus, on self-adhesive stamp of Ireland 1999, MiNr: 1193, Scott: 1212.

-The Giant Irish Deer (Megaloceros giganteus) was notable for its size, male of the species was about 2 meters and the huge antlers of the male, which could reach a span of three meters.
+The Giant Irish Deer (Megaloceros giganteus) was notable for its size, the male of the species stood 2 meters tall, and the huge antlers of the male, which could reach a span of three meters.
 Since these antlers were discarded every year and re-grown, the animal needed to consume very large amounts of calcium-rich vegetation to sustain itself.

 Giant deer are known to have been in Ireland at least 32,000 years ago, but the expansion of the ice sheets forced them to move further south.
 They returned about 12,000 years ago, when the lowland areas were again covered in rich grassland, and most surviving giant Irish deer bones and antlers date from this time.